vbortnyk/conduit-container/README.md

 # Conduit Infrastructure

 This project is a full-stack web application built with Django REST Framework for the backend and Angular for the frontend.
+The frontend and backend are maintained in separate repositories, which are integrated and orchestrated using Docker Compose.
 It implements a modern, API-driven architecture inspired by the Conduit (RealWorld) specification, including features such as user authentication, article publishing, and social interactions.

 The application is containerized using Docker and orchestrated with Docker Compose, enabling a consistent and reproducible development and deployment environment.
 An Nginx reverse proxy is used to route requests between the frontend and backend services.
+PostgreSQL is used as the data storage.

 ## Table of Contents